XRPLF/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-payment-channels.md

 Additionally, you'll need a `rippled` server to send transactions to.
 The examples in this tutorial assume a `rippled` server is running on the test machine (`localhost`) with an unencrypted JSON-RPC API endpoint on port **5005**.

-To test without transferring real XRP, you can use [Ripple Test Net](https://ripple.com/build/ripple-test-net/) addresses with Test Net XRP.
-If you do use the Ripple Test Net, you can use the Test Net servers' JSON-RPC API by connecting to `https://api.altnet.rippletest.net:51234` instead of `http://localhost:5005/`.
+To test without transferring real XRP, you can use [XRP Ledger Test Net](xrp-test-net-faucet.html) addresses with Test Net XRP.
+If you do use the Test Net, you can use the Test Net servers' JSON-RPC API by connecting to `https://api.altnet.rippletest.net:51234` instead of `http://localhost:5005/`.

 You can use any amount of XRP for the payment channels.
 The example values in this tutorial set aside 100 XRP (`100000000` drops) in a payment channel for at least 1 day.